A group of middle school-age students of different racial backgrounds have an animated conversation in a cafeteria

 Build partnerships and feedback loops that leverage health system reforms and center communities experiencing poverty to close inequities in health outcomes.

 What we do: We work to ensure that these changes narrow racial disparities in health outcomes and improve the health of people whom the system has too often overlooked.
 We know the power is in community.
 We focus on understanding the experiences of Medicaid members by creating strong feedback loops with health system organizations.
 We also fund advocacy efforts, so Medicaid members have a voice in Medicaid shifts, and we fund research to collect and analyze data on Medicaid reform to understand the impact of Medicaid transformation on residents with low incomes.
-Finally, we are investing in the capacity of community organizations to collaborate with one another and participate in the Healthy Opportunities Pilots.
+Finally, we are investing in the capacity of community organizations to collaborate with one another to inform efforts like the Healthy Opportunities Pilots, the Rural Health Transformation Program, and the distribution of opioid settlement funds.

 What we know: As the health system shifts to new payment models, we know that financially vulnerable residents, including the uninsured and underinsured, will suffer disproportionately from a lack of access to care.
 Given this transition and the COVID-19 pandemic, it is especially important to ensure the continued viability of the state’s health care safety net system.